-ADC Noise Reduction Mode When the SM2..0 bits are written to 001, the SLEEP instruction makes the MCU enter ADC Noise Reduction mode, stopping the CPU but allowing the ADC, the external interrupts, the Two-wire Serial Interface address watch, Timer/Counter2 and the Watchdog to continue operating (if enabled).
-This sleep mode basically halts clkI/O, clkCPU, and clkFLASH, while allowing the other clocks to run.
+ADC Noise Reduction Mode

+When the SM2..0 bits are written to 001, the SLEEP instruction makes the MCU enter ADC Noise Reduction mode, stopping the CPU but allowing the ADC, the External Interrupts, the Two-wire Serial Interface address watch, Timer/Counter2 and the Watchdog to continue operating (if enabled).
+This sleep mode basically halts $clk{I/O}$ , $clk{CPU}$ , and $clk{FLASH}$ , while allowing the other clocks to run.

 This improves the noise environment for the ADC, enabling higher resolution measurements.
 If the ADC is enabled, a conversion starts automatically when this mode is entered.
-Apart form the ADC Conversion Complete interrupt, only an External Reset, a Watchdog Reset, a Brown-out Reset, a Two-wire Serial Interface address match interrupt, a Timer/Counter2 interrupt, an SPM/EEPROM ready interrupt, or an external level interrupt on INT0 or INT1, can wake up the MCU from ADC Noise Reduction mode.
+Apart form the ADC Conversion Complete interrupt, only an External Reset, a Watchdog Reset, a Brown-out Reset, a Two-wire Serial Interface Address Match Interrupt, a Timer/Counter2 interrupt, an SPM/EEPROM ready interrupt, an External level interrupt on INT0 or INT1, or an external interrupt on INT2 can wake up the MCU from ADC Noise Reduction mode.

+Power-down Mode

-Power-down Mode When the SM2..0 bits are written to 010, the SLEEP instruction makes the MCU enter Powerdown mode.
-In this mode, the External Oscillator is stopped, while the external interrupts, the Two-wire Serial Interface address watch, and the Watchdog continue operating (if enabled).
-Only an External Reset, a Watchdog Reset, a Brown-out Reset, a Two-wire Serial Interface address match interrupt, or an external level interrupt on INT0 or INT1, can wake up the MCU.
+When the SM2..0 bits are written to 010, the SLEEP instruction makes the MCU enter Power-down mode.
+In this mode, the External Oscillator is stopped, while the External interrupts, the Two-wire Serial Interface address watch, and the Watchdog continue operating (if enabled).
+Only an External Reset, a Watchdog Reset, a Brown-out Reset, a Two-wire Serial Interface address match interrupt, an External level interrupt on INT0 or INT1, or an External interrupt on INT2 can wake up the MCU.
 This sleep mode basically halts all generated clocks, allowing operation of asynchronous modules only.

 Note that if a level triggered interrupt is used for wake-up from Power-down mode, the changed level must be held for some time to wake up the MCU.
-Refer to "External Interrupts" on page 66 for details.
+Refer to "External Interrupts" on page 68 for details.

 When waking up from Power-down mode, there is a delay from the wake-up condition occurs until the wake-up becomes effective.
 This allows the clock to restart and become stable after having been stopped.
-The wake-up period is defined by the same CKSEL Fuses that define the Reset Time-out period, as described in "Clock Sources" on page 26.
+The wake-up period is defined by the same CKSEL Fuses that define the reset time-out period, as described in "Clock Sources" on page 25.

+Power-save Mode

-Power-save Mode When the SM2..0 bits are written to 011, the SLEEP instruction makes the MCU enter Power-save mode.
+When the SM2..0 bits are written to 011, the SLEEP instruction makes the MCU enter Powersave mode.
 This mode is identical to Power-down, with one exception:

 If Timer/Counter2 is clocked asynchronously, that is, the AS2 bit in ASSR is set, Timer/Counter2 will run during sleep.
-The device can wake up from either Timer Overflow or Output Compare event from Timer/Counter2 if the corresponding Timer/Counter2 interrupt enable bits are set in TIMSK, and the global interrupt enable bit in SREG is set.
+The device can wake up from either Timer Overflow or Output Compare event from Timer/Counter2 if the corresponding Timer/Counter2 interrupt enable bits are set in TIMSK, and the Global Interrupt Enable bit in SREG is set.

-If the asynchronous timer is NOT clocked asynchronously, Power-down mode is recommended instead of Power-save mode because the contents of the registers in the asynchronous timer should be considered undefined after wake-up in Power-save mode if AS2 is 0.
+If the Asynchronous Timer is NOT clocked asynchronously, Power-down mode is recommended instead of Power-save mode because the contents of the registers in the Asynchronous Timer should be considered undefined after wake-up in Power-save mode if AS2 is 0.

-This sleep mode basically halts all clocks except clkASY, allowing operation only of asynchronous modules, including Timer/Counter 2 if clocked asynchronously.
+This sleep mode basically halts all clocks except clkASY, allowing operation only of asynchronous modules, including Timer/Counter2 if clocked asynchronously.